Enterprise Terms of Service

-Please note: if you have entered into an Order Form with InVision dated prior to September 23, 2020, then such version of the terms, available here, shall continue in effect until your next subscription renewal, at which time this version of the Enterprise Terms of Service shall be effective.
-If you have executed a separate written agreement with InVision regarding your use of certain of our Enterprise Services, then that agreement, and not these Enterprise Terms of Service, applies to those Enterprise Services.
+Please note: if you have entered into an Order Form with InVision dated prior to January 29, 2021, then such version of the terms, available here, shall continue in effect until your next subscription renewal, at which time this version of the Enterprise Terms of Service shall be effective.
+If you have executed a separate written agreement with InVision regarding your use of certain of our Services, then that agreement, and not these Enterprise Terms of Service, applies to those Services.

 - Eligibility.
 Customer represents and warrants that (a) any individual using Customer’s Account (defined below) or otherwise accessing the Services on Customer’s behalf is at least 18 years of age and (b) Customer’s use of the Services shall (i) be in compliance with all applicable laws, rules and regulations and (ii) not conflict with or violate any other agreement to which Customer is a party.